-Schools don’t have the convenience of being able to conduct in person interviews.
-Whether a school requests an interview with you depends on a few small variables: the recruiter’s input, your resume, your photo(s) and a cover letter.
+Korean employers don’t have the convenience of being able to conduct in-person interviews because most people apply for positions from their home country.
+Therefore, whether a school requests an interview with you depends on a few small variables: the recruiter’s input, your resume, your photo and sometimes a cover letter.

 Your resume is the first thing a school will look at.
 Creating a quality resume that is relevant to the type of jobs you’re applying for – English teaching positions – is an easy way to leave a positive impression.
 A great resume will definitely generate more interest with employers but a lousy resume will do the complete opposite, leaving the employer with a negative perception.